denisecase/kafka-case/README.md

 # kafka-case

-Example kafka Producer and Consumer apps.
+Custom Kafka Producer and Consumer apps.

 Article: <https://www.javaworld.com/article/3060078/big-data/big-data-messaging-with-kafka-part-1.html>

 Source: <https://github.com/denisecase/kafka-api>

+Goal:

+* Create your own CustomConsumer.
+* Create your own CustomProducer to auto-generate and send at least 10 messages to a topic using the Twitter API.
+* Use a custom namespace to avoid naming conflicts with other "CustomProducer" classes.

+Alternate:

-Goal: Create a new CustomProducer to auto-generate and send at least 10 messages to the topic.
-You can create a random word generator, cycle through a list sending one message every second, or use Facebook or Twitter APIs to access live content.
-Experiment - the goal is to be comfortable adding external messaging to any Java app.
+* Use Facebook API, or create a random word generator, choose a random noun-verb-noun, or cycle through a list sending one message every second.
+* Experiment - the goal is to be comfortable adding external messaging to any Java app.

 ## Recommended Environment